Virtual Meeting Camera Etiquette: The Impact on Mental Health and Communication – Find Solutions and Policies for Effective Videoconferencing

 Mental health in question

-According to the specialist, the Commission for Standards, Equity, Health and Safety at Work (CNESST) imposes on the employer the responsibility to reduce psychosocial risks, which could be compromised if the employee refuses to open your camera.
+According to the specialist, the Commission for Standards, Equity, Health and Safety at Work (CNESST) imposes on the employer the responsibility to reduce psychosocial risks, which might be compromised if the employee refuses to open your camera.

 “Closing your camera systematically deprives managers of clues related to mental health,” explained Ms. Boilard.